 Effect = Anxiety / lack of clarity and control

-As he’s not in a position to delegate further work, he feels more out of control and overwhelmed.
+As he’s not in a position to delegate further work, he feels out of control and overwhelmed.
 What seems like a quantity issue is in fact a perception problem.
 His feelings of overwhelm are coming from his thinking about how much he has to do and his subsequent perceptions of his ability to handle it.
 But he doesn’t realise this.
-And the more he thinks about it in that way, the more those feelings of anxiety increase, the more his clarity and perspective is compromised and in turn, the more of an uphill struggle his work appears to be.
+The more he thinks about it in that way, the more those feelings of anxiety increase and the more his clarity and perspective is compromised.
+In turn, the more of an uphill struggle his work appears to be.
 It’s a vicious cycle that instantly gets resolved when we realise the true cause-effect formula.

 Cause of feeling overwhelmed = our moment to moment thinking shaped by our understanding of how reality is being created within us